ON THE FLOOR

 Anna Grip has worked with Cristina Caprioli since 1982, first as a dancer and later on as a collaborator.
 She has worked as rehearsal director and teacher at several dance companies and institutions of dance education.
 Between 1991-1995 she was ballet master and artistic director of Östgötabaletten, Sweden.
 In 1997 Anna, together with Cristina Caprioli and Dansens Hus, initiated and directed a pilot project of alternative dance education.
 2000-2004 she was head of The Danish National School for Contemporary Dance.
 Between 2006-2013 she worked with the Cullberg Ballet, first as the company manager and later as artistic director.
 Since fall 2014, Anna is a senior lecturer at the BA program in dance at the University of Dance and Circus in Stockholm.

 Frida Tiger is a freelance producer working with different projects within the performing arts.
-She started at ccap fall 2017 where she’s coordinating the production TREES.
+She worked at ccap fall/winter 2017/2018 and coordinated the production TREES.
 She has a bachelor’s degree in art theory from Södertörn University.

 ON & ABOUT